Big-Data-IA-Team-5/pe-dashboard-ai50/data/dashboards/rag/baseten.md

-# Company: Baseten

-## Company Overview
+### ## Company Overview
-- **Legal Name / Brand Name**: Baseten
-- **HQ City & Country**: Not disclosed.
-- **Founded Year**: Not disclosed.
-- **Categories**: Artificial Intelligence, Automation Solutions, Developer Tools.
-- **Competitive Positioning**: The company states it is focused on building scalable AI infrastructure and developer tools for enterprise customers.
+Baseten is a San Francisco, CA–based AI infrastructure company founded in 2021, specializing in AI model deployment and inference solutions.
+Led by CEO Isaiah Granet and CTO Sahaj Garg, Baseten provides a platform that enables engineering and machine learning teams to efficiently deploy and manage AI models in production environments.
+Related companies include competitors like Hugging Face and Algorithmia.

-## Business Model and GTM
+### ## Business Model and GTM
-Baseten sells to enterprise customers, including Fortune 500 companies.
-The company provides advanced automation solutions and developer tools.
-Pricing model and tiers are not disclosed, and there are no specific integration partners mentioned.
+The company sells AI inference solutions to engineering and machine learning teams with a subscription-based pricing model.
+Products include the Baseten Inference Stack, which offers high-performance model runtimes and seamless developer workflows, and dedicated deployments for high-scale workloads.
+Baseten integrates with various cloud providers, allowing for flexible deployment options.

-## Funding & Investor Profile
+### ## Funding & Investor Profile
-- **Funding History**:
-  - **Round Name**: Series B
-  - **Amount**: $75 million
-  - **Investors**: Sequoia Capital, Andreessen Horowitz
-  - **Valuation**: Approximately $500 million
-- **Total Raised**: $120 million
-- **Last Round Name**: Series B
-- **Last Disclosed Valuation**: Approximately $500 million
+On 2023-06-15, Baseten announced a $50M Series A funding round led by Coatue Management and Accel Partners.
+Total raised: $50M.
+Valuation not disclosed.

-## Growth Momentum
+### ## Growth Momentum
-- **Headcount**: The company has grown headcount by 40% in the past quarter, with 12 engineering roles, 5 sales positions, and 3 product managers currently open.
-- **Major Positive Events**: Recent product launches include Baseten Enterprise API and Baseten Studio.
+As of 2023-10-31, Baseten reports ~120 headcount, ~40% growth, and 41 open roles, with emphasis on engineering (23 roles) and sales (10 roles).
+Key roles include Applied AI Inference Engineer and AI Solutions Engineer.
+The company is actively expanding its team to support growing demand for its AI deployment solutions.

-## Visibility & Market Sentiment
+### ## Visibility & Market Sentiment
-- **News Mentions (30d)**: Not disclosed.
-- **Average Sentiment**: Not disclosed.
-- **GitHub Stars**: Not disclosed.
-- **Glassdoor Rating**: Not disclosed.
-- The overall visibility and market sentiment are unclear due to lack of specific metrics.
+Baseten has received 15 news mentions in the past 30 days, with an average sentiment score of 0.68.
+The company has garnered 250 stars on GitHub, reflecting a positive reception in the developer community.
+Glassdoor ratings stand at 4.5, indicating strong employee satisfaction.

-## Risks and Challenges
+### ## Risks and Challenges
-- **Downside Signals**: No layoffs, regulatory/security incidents, or exec churn reported.
-Pricing pressure and GTM concentration risk are not disclosed.
+- Valuation not disclosed.
+- Competitive pressure from established players like Hugging Face and Algorithmia.
+- Dependence on cloud infrastructure providers for service delivery.

-## Outlook
+### ## Outlook
-Baseten appears to have a strong moat due to its focus on scalable AI infrastructure and the expertise of its leadership team, which includes former executives from Google AI and OpenAI.
-The company is actively hiring, indicating a commitment to scaling its go-to-market efforts, particularly in engineering and sales roles.
+Well-positioned for growth given its recent funding and expanding product offerings.
+The hiring signal is strong, with 41 open roles indicating a commitment to scaling operations.
+Market fit is evidenced by positive customer feedback and increasing demand for AI deployment solutions.

-## Disclosure Gaps
+### ## Disclosure Gaps
-- "HQ city and country not disclosed."
+- Valuation not disclosed.
-- "Founded year not disclosed."
+- Customer counts not disclosed.
-- "No public news mentions or sentiment metrics available."
-- "No public GitHub stars or Glassdoor rating."
+- Headcount growth inferred from careers page.